Globoplox/blah/README.md

   - [ ] Stack trace
 - [x] Design and write a compiler for a small stack language
   - [x] Write a program that do something (Brainfuck interpreter)
+  - [ ] Refactor compiler with better optimization and overall less spaghetti code
   - [ ] Fix line/char hints
   - [ ] Fix big move immediate overflow
   - [ ] Fix or don't fix undefined behavior due to cached var